Check Point and Firebox BOVPN Integration Guide

 - From the Type drop-down list, select Network.

-- In the Network address text box, type the Network IP address, which is the internal network IP address for WatchGuard Firebox Cloud.
+- In the Network address text box, type the Network IP address, which is the internal network IP address protected by the WatchGuard Firebox.

 - In the Subnet mask text box, type the subnet mask.